Logiqx/open-gnss/docs/thoughts.md

 - Simple to implement within logging devices with a low computational cost.
 - Slightly more complex when reading the files but all possible data type conversions can be achieved using simple, common code.
-- The definition frames facilitate the processing of SiRF and u-blox data in exactly the same way, despite differing endian, byte sizes and / or precisions.
+- The GNSS frame definitions facilitate the processing of SiRF and u-blox payloads in exactly the same way, regardless of endian, byte sizes, or scaling / precision.

-It's worth noting that byte offsets / alignments have been chosen to suit the underlying data types (e.g. 4 byte integers aligned with 4-byte boundaries) Failure to align data types properly can lead to sub-optimal processing, depending on the CPU architecture.
+It's worth noting that byte offsets / alignments have been chosen to suit the underlying data types (e.g. 4 byte data types are aligned with 4-byte boundaries).
+Failure to align data types properly can lead to sub-optimal processing, depending on the CPU architecture.